mkobuolys/flutter_deck/.github/ISSUE_TEMPLATE/add_presentation.md

 **Requirements**

-- [ ] Provide a link to the presentation (if deployed, just to check it out)
 - [ ] Provide a link to the source code
 - [ ] Provide a title for the presentation
+- [ ] Provide a language of the presentation
 - [ ] Provide your full name
 - [ ] Provide a link to your social media profile